msncn/scs-pj1-team11/README.md

 ## GDP VS. Total Expenditure
 The output showed a mild positive correlation between GDP and Total Expenditure (r-value = 0.46, r-squared = 0.21) The data showed that GDP  may affect Total expenditure ; 0.21 suggests that 21% of the variability in Total Expenditure can be accounted for by GDP

-# 2b.
+# Part 2b.
 Melissa's Analysis Yearly Summary
 ## Life Expectancy vs. Year
 - The average life expectancy of men across the world from 2000-2015 was approximately 67-69 years
 - The average life expectancy of women across the world from 2000-2015 was approximately 67-68 years